 communication that neither 15 nor 33 Divisions

-forced back and the route to Imphal from Dimapur reopened.
-Chindit
+were forced back and the route to Imphal from Dimapur reopened.

-units also interfered with the lines of communication of 18 Division as it
+Chindit units also interfered with the lines of communication of 18 Division as it attempting

 Of the 11 battalions the Japanese brought in against the Chindits, only one was drawn from 15 Army, the rest being drawn from garrisons around Burma.
 This suggests that the Chindit foray diverted more Allied than Japanese troops from the main effort before Imphal.
 On the other hand, Mutaguchi later stated that "The Chindit invasions did not stop our plans to attack, but they did have a decisive effect on these operations and they drew off the whole of 53 Division and parts of 15 Division, one regiment of which would have turned the tables at Kohima" (Roberts 2011).